 How to travel without leaving the house

-International flights may be shutting down, but that's no reason to give up your dreams of showing your kids the world.
+We might be stuck in Australia indefinitely, but that's no reason to give up your dreams of showing your kids the world.
 Here's what CHOICE parents will be doing to expand their kids' worlds:

 - "We can't travel at the moment, but instead I'll be sending the kids on a virtual tour of a museum" – Rachel